Roberts Wesleyan University: History

 In the fall of 1892 both Cox Hall and Roberts Hall were completed.
 Cox Hall was used as both class rooms and administration, and now houses the Department of Music and Performing Arts.
 The first public event held in Cox Hall was founder B.T.
 Roberts' funeral in 1893.
 Students laid a sidewalk between Cox and Roberts Hall in 1929.

 Carpenter Hall was opened in 1935.
 It was named for Adella P. Carpenter who had taught at the school from 1877 to 1916.
 Carpenter Hall has housed many important pieces of the campus, including the dining hall, library, and dorms.
 The building currently houses the Art, Social Work, and Psychology Departments.

 In 1945, it was renamed "Roberts Junior College" in honor of B.T.
 Roberts, the founder of both the college and the Free Methodist Church.
 Four years later, it was renamed as "Roberts Wesleyan College" to indicate the transition to a four-year baccalaureate institution and to root itself clearly within the Wesleyan theological tradition.

 In 1998, Northeastern Seminary was established as Roberts' graduate school of theology.

 On September 13, 2022, it was renamed "Roberts Wesleyan University" after applying to the New York State Education Department and the Board of Regents.

-The 12th president of Roberts Wesleyan University is Rupert A. Hayles Jr., who started on July 1, 2023.
+The 12th president of Roberts Wesleyan University is Rupert A. Hayles Jr., who started on July 1, 2023 and left the institution in late 2025.
+His replacement, Dr. Nicholas Willis, was announced in May of 2026.